Headlines

 Orioles Re-Sign Zach Eflin

-The Orioles have reunited with Zach Eflin, as USA Today’s Bob Nightengale reports that Baltimore has signed the right-hander to a one-year, $10MM deal with a mutual option for the 2027 season.
+The Orioles have reunited with Zach Eflin on a one-year, $10MM deal with a mutual option for the 2027 season.
+The team has officially announced the signing, and designated outfielder Will Robertson for assignment in a corresponding move to create room on the 40-man roster.
 Eflin is represented by O’Connell Sports Management.

 The $10MM guarantee breaks down as a $5MM salary, a $3MM signing bonus, and then a $2MM buyout on the mutual option.
 As a reminder, mutual options are virtually never exercised by both parties, so Eflin’s deal is for all intents and purposes just a one-year pact.
 There is some significant bonus money involved, as both Eflin’s buyout and option will increase by $1MM if he makes at least 15 starts, then by $1.5MM if he makes at 20 starts, and one final increase of $2.5MM if he hits the 25-start threshold.
 The mutual option’s buyout can therefore max out at $7MM.

-It would be a welcome relief for both Eflin and the Orioles if he is able to pitch normally during Spring Training and be available for the Opening Day roster.
-Assuming Eflin is ready to go by March 26, he’ll slot in as the fourth or fifth starter in a projected rotation that includes Trevor Rogers, Kyle Bradish, Dean Kremer, and Baz.
-Tyler Wells had a line on a rotation spot but could take on a bullpen or a swingman role.
+The Baltimore Sun’s Matt Weyrich hears from a source that the Orioles are hoping Eflin can “make his season debut early in the year,” with his ramp-up process starting “early in Spring Training.”
+Once Eflin is ready, he’ll slot in as the fourth or fifth starter in a projected rotation that includes Trevor Rogers, Kyle Bradish, Dean Kremer, and Baz.
+Tyler Wells had a line on a rotation spot but might move into a bullpen or swingman role once Eflin returns.
 Albert Suarez is another swingman candidate, plus Cade Povich, Chayce McDermott, and Brandon Young are further rotation depth options in the upper minors.

 If Baltimore still wanted to make a splash by signing or trading for more of a proven ace, the Eflin signing likely isn’t an obstacle.
 Given how many injuries the Orioles rotation suffered in 2025, it is no surprise that the team wants as much depth as possible to both cover innings and deliver quality results going forward.